Albert S. Bard: Bard Act

 Bard is most noted for the passage of the Bard Act, the piece of legislation that enabled the creation of the New York City Landmarks Law in 1965.

 As a preservationist, he opposed many of Robert Moses' plans for the development of New York City.
 He successfully organized opposition to the Brooklyn-Battery Bridge project and was instrumental in the preservation of Castle Clinton.
 In 1954, Bard drafted an act which was designed to enable cities in New York State to pass laws to protect their landmarks.
 The Bard Act was the piece of the legislative puzzle that was missing in order for New York City to pass landmark protection legislation.
 On April 2, 1956, the Bard Act was passed into a law.

 Election reformer

-Working for the Honest Ballot Association, the Citizens' Union and the City Club he was engaged in improving the election law and fighting the widespread election fraud in New York City and in the United States.
+Working for the Honest Ballot Association, the Citizens' Union and the City Club, he was engaged in improving the election law and fighting the widespread election fraud in New York City and in the United States.
 Together with other reformers like William Mills Ivins, Sr. Bard sued several state and city officers and brought to court many citizens because of violating the "purity of the polls".

+He died in East Orange, New Jersey on March 25, 1963.